ROMA CORPOREALITY AND THIER NON-BINARY SPACES

 What's worse?
 Being Roma or being seen as Roma?

 Smiech ako odpor.

 Laughter as a resistance.

 Hambím sa za seba, a to je vaša chyba.

 I'm ashamed of myself, and that's your fault.

 ERROR AS A CORRECTION FOR THE INVISIBLE BODIES

 Brno / Vienna 2021

-This statement serves my need to urgently correct and complete finished installation of ERROR.
+This statement serves my urgent need to correct and complete the finished ERROR installation.
 There is no circle because there is no community.
 It simply does not exist.

-The first room consists of a closed circle of bodies that are supposed to protect it.
-At the same time, I have realized only now, so late, that I have closed off my installation from those who desperately need it.
-From the invisible ones.
-My sovereign pride and vanity closed the space and I only now realize what consequences such an implementation can have.
+The first room consists of a closed, protective circle of bodies.
+I have only just now realized, so late, that I have closed off my installation from those who desperately need it - the invisible ones.
+My sovereign pride and vanity sealed the space, and only now do I realize what consequences such a move can have.
 It is harmful and unacceptable.
-I urgently need to go back in to correct it.
-This process is in constant motion.
-It forces not only the others but myself to learn, to be able and courageous to relearn.
-This thought troubles me and does not let me sleep, because I have encountered a mistake.
-But at the same time I have chosen a strategy how to correct it.
+I have an urgent need to correct it.
+This process is in constant motion, forcing lessons not only on others, but also myself, to be courageous and able to relearn.
+This thought troubles me and does not let me sleep, because I have made a mistake.
+Yet I have chosen a strategy that will help me correct it.